Planned Improvement Works

 The planned infrastructure improvements will include the introduction of a signalised junction and a pedestrian crossing, which will make it easier and safer for people to move between Ashford International Station, the town centre and Ashford Designer Outlet both on foot and on bike.
 This will include a complete re-landscape of the area.

 The expansion of Ashford Designer Outlet and infrastructure improvements were granted planning permission by Ashford Borough Council in 2015.

 When will the roadworks start and finish?

-The improvement works will begin on Monday 13th May and will run for ten weeks.
+The improvement works will begin on Monday 13th May and will run for twelve weeks.
 The maintenance and improvement projects have been carefully planned to allow road works to be completed safely, while keeping disruption to road users to a minimum.

 Where are the roadworks?